InertSloth/zipbundler/README.md

   - Run code quality checks
   - Format and lint code

-All of these leverage functionality that already exists in your IDE — {{project_title}} just provides a well-organized, selective set of presets you can opt into, similar to how ruff lets you choose which linting rules to enable.
+All of these leverage functionality that already exists in your IDE — Zipbundler just provides a well-organized, selective set of presets you can opt into, similar to how ruff lets you choose which linting rules to enable.

 ## ✨ Features